 Several conclusions can be drawn from this table.
-First, a complete family played a crucial part in the care of young people.
-In more than half cases, boys who had not lost their father lived with their parents at this age and the number is even higher for girls.
+First, the complete family played a crucial part in the care of young people.
+In more than half of the recorded cases, boys who had not lost their father lived with their parents at this age, and this number is even higher for girls.
 This might be explained by more work, which was provided by a complete household and farm.
 As Michael Mitterauer suggested, children were very important for the economy of the household.
 Once the father died, the family was incomplete and it was extremely difficult for a widow to keep her independent position, which is why older orphans did not often live with their mothers and had to work elsewhere.
 In contrast, it was more common for non-orphans to leave the estate permanently, because they migrated with the whole family.
 The same can be said about vagrants – in some cases all members of the family started to wander.
 Higher education and professional training were available to boys only.
 Non-orphaned boys were more likely to attend secondary schools and universities.
-This might be explained by the costs of education – after the father had died, the income of the family was insufficient and the widow could not afford to pay for the school.
+This might be attributable to the cost of education – after the father had died, the income of the family was insufficient and the widow could not afford to pay for school.
 Moreover, orphans had to support their families financially.
-However, this does not apply to apprentices and journeymen, whose training was not hindered by their father’s death.
-On the contrary, orphans learned crafts in more cases than their non-orphaned peers, which challenges Anne Kussmaul’s distinction between servants and apprentices.
-Anne Kussmaul uses a diary of Ralph Josselin to demonstrate that servants were paid for their work, but apprentices (or their parents) had to pay for their training.
+However, this does not apply to apprentices and journeymen, whose training was unhindered by their father’s death.
+On the contrary, orphans learned crafts which their non-orphaned peers did not.
+This challenges Anne Kussmaul’s distinction between servants and apprentices.
+Anne Kussmaul uses the diary of Ralph Josselin to demonstrate that servants were paid for their work, but apprentices (or their parents) had to pay for their training.
 Reinhold Reith shows that the reality was much more complex – masters of some professions required their apprentices to pay, others did not and some were even willing to pay wages.
 It seems that orphaned apprentices on the Slavkov Estate did not become socially disadvantaged and artisans provided conditions for their training.
 Orphans also often entered the army, which might be considered a solution to the worsened economic situation.
 As Josef Grulich suggested, enlistment into the army was in some cases a way to improve one’s social status.

 Table 2: Life situations of young people between the ages 15–19 – comparison between a town and village